godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Ambient Light
 ^^^^^^^^^^^^^

-Ambient is a type of light that affects every piece of geometry the same.
+Ambient (as defined here) is a type of light that affects every piece of geometry with the same intensity.
 It is global and independent of lights that might be added to the scene.
-The only exception is when using GIProbes or Reflection Probes in **Interior** mode, which make objects inside ignore ambient lighting.

 There are two types of ambient light, the *Ambient Color* (which is just a constant color multiplied by the material albedo), and then one obtained from the *Sky* (as described before, but a sky needs to be set as background for this to be enabled).